 If the integrity test for the running software fails, the system will reboot and an error message will be written to /var/log/fipslog.

 2.6 Mitigation of Other Attacks

-The module does not claim to mitigate any attacks in a FIPS approved mode of operation above and beyond the protection inherently provided by the module.
+The codecs do not claim to mitigate any attacks in a FIPS approved mode of operation above and beyond the protection inherently provided by the codecs.

 3 Secure Operation